kyegomez/EXA-1/exa/README.md

 The Reclamation has begun.

-Roadmap:
+# Roadmap:
 Create a behemoth list of Multi-Modality resources such as research papers, code repositories so that Agorians can learn quickly and start advancing Humanity.

-Create 10 novel Multi Modality Transformer Architectures to experiment and solve some issues in the field such as Multi-Modality Chain of Thought
+Create 10 novel Multi Modality Transformer Architectures to experiment and overcome some obstacles in the field such as Multi-Modality Chain of Thought.

-Train Universal Multi Modality Foundation Model called Celestial-1 Fine-Tune Celestial-1 for mission critical tasks.
+Train Universal Multi Modality Foundation Model called Celestial-1 and save Humanity